iFadi/CustomUserCronCheckAccounts/README.md

 composer du --no-dev
 ```

-After activating the plugin, a new cronjob "Customizable - Check user accounts" should appear.
+After activating the plugin, a new cronjob "Customizable - Check user accounts" should appear under "System Settings and Maintenance --> General Settings --> Cron Jobs"
+.
 You should also deactivate the default ILIAS "Check user accounts" Cronjob.

 #### Parameters which can be used in the text subject/body
 * {USERNAME}